Guide

 • Directors who are on your payroll

 Employees earning above Rs.
-21,000 do not need ESI contributions - but they still count toward your 10-employee threshold for determining whether the establishment is covered.
+21,000 do not need ESI contributions - but they still count toward your 10-employee threshold.

 03